ethanboyinfinte-1000/Memorizable-Password-Generator/README.md

-This exe file is 100 percent harmless with only 12 lines of code
+This exe file is 100 percent harmless to run with only 12 lines of code